VERIFY BEFORE RELYING

 Night before Sleep routine and no heavy studying All-nighter

-Hour 0: Take a Small Readiness Check
+Hour 0: Take a small readiness check

-Do not start with your weakest chapter.
-Start with data.
+Do not start with your scariest chapter.

 Record three things:

-Data point Why it matters in the final 48 hours
+Data point Why it matters

 The Two-Topic Rule